 - Climbing and Mountaineering

 If you are doing your trip during your school breaks, make sure that you finish all your paper and projects as early as possible, so for an exchange of a weekend full of outdoor activities, study smartly and try not to procrastinate.

 Depending on your choice of outdoor activities, all adventures require strength and balance, so get in shape and do a lot of exercises beforehand.
 Not only it will help you avoid injury, but it will also assist you to enjoy most of the activities.

 It’s fulfilling when you’re able to improve your social media accounts by posting your pictures taken outdoors.
 Also, photos and even videos will help you remember these precious memories in the future and might give you added motivation to push through the challenging time of your academic life.

 Save a lot of money by deciding not to eat out while traveling.
-Admittedly, it will feel good to go to a nice restaurant, but it is crucial that you save your money for the best like better gears and equipment.
+Admittedly, it will feel good to go to a nice restaurant, but it is crucial that you save your money for the best like better gear and equipment.

 AND THE MOST IMPORTANT THING TO REMEMBER IS…

-there is no perfect time to travel.
+There is no perfect time to travel.
 Commitments come and go, but if you really want to do your outdoor activities, do your best to make it a reality, so get out of your comfort zone and take the trip of a lifetime.
-Discover an incredible perspective on how amazing and beautiful the nature is, and maybe, you will gain a deeper appreciation that will help you do better as a student.
+Discover an incredible perspective on how amazing and beautiful nature is, and maybe, you will gain a deeper appreciation that will help you do better as a student.